On Evolution and Acorns

 In 2009, in Bear Creek, Central California, a problem arose with a microwave antenna.
 Workers sent to fix the malfunction saw that the antenna cover was bulging.
 When they removed it, this is what happened:

-Out poured over 300 pounds of acorns, and a technician filmed it happen!
+Out poured over 300 pounds of acorns, and a technician filmed it happening!
 The video published at the time blamed squirrels for filling the antenna, but in the meantime the blame has switched to acorn woodpeckers, which are more likely to store nuts in unusual elevated caverns.
 Many a street or traffic light has been switched off by these industrious little birds.